pbnj/awesome-podcasts/README.md

 > Podcasts related to Mobile Programming

-- [Android Developers Backstage](http://feeds.feedburner.com/blogspot/AndroidDevelopersBackstage&lt;Paste&gt;) - Podcast interviewing Google engineers about the latest Android APIs
+- [Android Developers Backstage](http://feeds.feedburner.com/blogspot/AndroidDevelopersBackstage) - Podcast interviewing Google engineers about the latest Android APIs
 - [Android Snacks](http://androidsnacks.com/) - The TL;DR of last week&#39;s Android developer news
 - [Context Podcast](https://github.com/artem-zinnatullin/TheContext-Podcast) - Podcast that discusses on various frameworks and tools available in Android Community
 - [Fragmented Podcast](http://fragmentedpodcast.com/category/episodes/) - An Android Developer Podcast
 - [iPhreaks](https://devchat.tv/iphreaks) - The iPhreaks Show is a weekly group discussion about iOS development and related technology by development veterans.
 We discuss Apple, tools, practices, and code
 - [More Than Just Code](http://mtjc.fm/) - A show about mobile development (&amp; for those of you driving at home.)
 - [React Native Radio](https://devchat.tv/react-native-radio) - React Native Radio is a weekly discussion of the tools, techniques, and technologies used to build mobile applications with JavaScript and React done by developers regularly using React Native

+## Observability

+> Podcasts related to observability and monitoring

+- [O11ycast](https://www.heavybit.com/library/podcasts/o11ycast/) - Exploring the observability side of software development

 ## Python